kluctl/flux-kluctl-controller/docs/spec/v1alpha1/kluctldeployment.md

 ## Kluctl Options
-The [kluctl deploy](https://kluctl.io/docs/reference/commands/deploy/) command has multiple arguments that influence how the deployment is performed. `KluctlDeployment`'s can set most of these arguements as well:
+The [kluctl deploy](https://kluctl.io/docs/reference/commands/deploy/) command has multiple arguments that influence how the deployment is performed. `KluctlDeployment`'s can set most of these arguments as well:

 ### args
 `spec.args` is a map of strings representing [arguments](https://kluctl.io/docs/reference/deployments/deployment-yml/#args)